sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 ## Incorporated Blockchains

-BOC protocol is designed to be compatible with [Ethereum Virtual Machine (EVM)](../more/appendix.md#ethereum-virtual-machine-evm), actually BOC is connected with Ethereum, BNB Chain and Polygon chain.
+BOC protocol is designed to be compatible with [Ethereum Virtual Machine (EVM)](../more/appendix.md#ethereum-virtual-machine-evm).
+In fact, BOC is connected with Ethereum, BNB Chain and Polygon chain.

 ### Ethereum

-[**Ethereum**](https://ethereum.org) is a decentralized open source blockchain platform with [smart contract](../more/appendix.md#smart-contract) functions, whose native [cryptocurrency](../more/appendix.md#cryptocurrency) is ETH.
-In December 2021, Ethereum became the second most valuable cryptocurrency by market capitalization after Bitcoin, and the most widely used blockchain.
+[**Ethereum**](https://ethereum.org) is a decentralized open-source blockchain platform with [smart contract](../more/appendix.md#smart-contract) functions, which native [cryptocurrency](../more/appendix.md#cryptocurrency) is ETH.
+In December 2021, Ethereum became the second most valuable cryptocurrency by market capitalization after Bitcoin, and also became the most widely used blockchain.

 The concept of Ethereum was first proposed between 2013 and 2014 by the programmer Vitalik Buterin after being inspired by Bitcoin as "the next generation of cryptocurrency and decentralized application platform".
-Ethereum's development started through ICO crowdfunding in 2014.
+Ethereum's development started through the ICO crowdfunding in 2014.

 Ethereum is also known as the "second-generation blockchain platform", second only to Bitcoin.

 ### BNB

-[**Binance Smart Chain**](https://www.bnbchain.world/en) (formerly called BSC) is a blockchain compatible with the Ethereum virtual machine in parallel to the Binance Chain.
+[**Binance Smart Chain**](https://www.bnbchain.world/en) (formerly called the BSC) is a blockchain compatible with the Ethereum Virtual Machine (EVM) in parallel to the Binance Chain.
 It is a cutting-edge project in the crypto asset industry.
-By introducing the Proof of Stake Authority (PoSA) consensus mechanism, BNB creates a validating ecosystem that allows nodes, token holders, developers and users to enjoy the full benefit of the blockchain, such as higher performance and abundance of innovation space.
+By introducing the Proof of Stake Authority (PoSA) consensus mechanism, BNB creates a validating ecosystem that allows nodes, token holders, developers and users to enjoy the full benefits of the blockchain, such as having higher performance and an abundance of innovation space.

-On February 15, 2022, the cryptocurrency exchange Binance announced that the original Binance Smart Chain (BSC) would be renamed to BNB Chain.
+On February 15, 2022, the cryptocurrency exchange Binance announced that the original Binance Smart Chain (BSC) would be renamed as BNB Chain.
 BNB is the Binance Exchange platform cryptocurrency that powers the BNB Chain Ecosystem, and is one of the world’s most popular utility tokens.

 ### Polygon